exercism/common-lisp-representer/README.md

 The script *MUST* write the following files to the directory:

 1. `representation.txt`: a normalized representation of the submitted code.
-All symbols must be replaced by gensyms.
+All symbols must be replaced by generated symbols.
-2. `mapping.json`: maps the gensyms in `representation.txt` to the original symbols.
+2. `mapping.json`: maps the generated symbols in `representation.txt` to the original symbols.

 The output of the script *MAY* write the following files to the directory: